How Reddit Solved DevOps’ ‘Three-Stooges-in-a-Door’ Problem

 This month a staff software engineer at Reddit shared a real-world example of how microservices have helped improve Reddit’s resilience — a thoughtful case study drawn from his own experience of handling sudden spikes in search requests.
 It’s a great example of sharing what you know, helping others in the larger community just by walking through interesting problems and solutions you’ve encountered.
-But it’s also an example of how a long-standing problem can find new solutions in the world of microservices.
+But it’s also an example of how a long-standing problem can find new solutions in the world of microservices for DevOps.

 And best of all, he illustrated it all perfectly with a funny metaphor from the Three Stooges.

 On LinkedIn, Rajiv Shah describes himself as a backend distributed systems and search engineer (after over a year as a senior software engineer II for machine learning).
 But in his post, Shah first succinctly explained the chaos of the Three Stooges to readers unfamiliar with the classic Hollywood comedy trio.

 “They often attempted to collaborate on simple daily tasks but invariably ended up getting in each other’s way and injuring each other,” Shah wrote.
 For example, walking through a door, they all collide, “and ultimately, no one could get through.”